abpframework/abp/docs/en/Modules/Database-Tables.md

 ### OpenIddictScopes

-This table can be used to store information about OpenID Connect scopes, including the name and description of the scope.
+This table can store information about the OpenID Connect scopes, including the name and description of the scope.
 It can also be used to define the permissions or access rights associated with the scopes, which are then used to control access to protected resources.

 ## [IdentityServer](IdentityServer.md)

 ### IdentityServerApiResources

-This table can be used to store information about API resources, including the resource name, display name, description, and other relevant information.
+This table can store information about the API resources, including the resource name, display name, description, and other relevant information.
 It can also be used to define the scopes, claims, and properties associated with the API resources, which are then used to control access to protected resources.

 ### IdentityServerIdentityResources

-This table can be used to store information about identity resources, including the name, display name, description, and enabled status.
+This table can store information about the identity resources, including the name, display name, description, and enabled status.

 ### IdentityServerClients

-This table can be used to store information about clients, including the client id, client name, client uri and other relevant information.
+This table can store information about the clients, including the client id, client name, client URI and other relevant information.
 It can also be used to define the scopes, claims, and properties associated with the clients, which are then used to control access to protected resources.

 ### IdentityServerApiScopes

-This table can be used to store information about API scopes, including the scope name, display name, description, and other relevant information.
+This table can store information about the API scopes, including the scope name, display name, description, and other relevant information.
 It can also be used to define the claims and properties associated with the API scopes, which are then used to control access to protected resources.

 ### IdentityServerApiResourceClaims

-This table can be used to store information about claims of an API resource, including the claim type and API resource id.
+This table can store information about the claims of an API resource, including the claim type and API resource id.

 #### Foreign Keys